ChainSafe/protocol/includes/contact.md

 ### Hiring Steps

-- Selected candidates will be invited to a screening call with one of our tech recruiters
+- Selected candidates will be invited to a screening call with one of our tech recruiters.
-- Next, candidates will be invited to a values interview with one of our technical project managers
+- Next, candidates will be invited to a values interview with one of our technical project managers.
-- Then, candidates will be asked to either complete a technical task or attend a live pairing excercise
+- Then, candidates will be asked to either complete a technical task or attend a live pairing excercise.
-- Lastly, candidates will be invited to an interview with the team lead
+- Lastly, candidates will be invited to an interview with the team lead.

 ### Why Join ChainSafe Systems Protocol Engineering